Braves vs. Phillies Player Props Betting Odds

-Ronald Acuna Jr. and Nicholas Castellanos are two of the players with prop bets on the table when the Atlanta Braves and the Philadelphia Phillies meet at Citizens Bank Park on Tuesday (first pitch at 6:40 PM ET).
+Player prop bet options for Nicholas Castellanos, Ronald Acuna Jr. and others are available when the Philadelphia Phillies host the Atlanta Braves at Citizens Bank Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!